 Dr. Robinson remarks that the feat is one which would tax the powers of an adult.
 Wallace has recorded a similar condition of the infant monkey's grasp; one which had seemed secured a hold upon his beard clung so tightly that Wallace was not able, without help, to free himself.
-In similar vein Dr. Mumford has made an interesting speculation showing the analogy of certain very early movements of the infant to the paddling movements of water animals.
+In similar vein Dr. Mumford1 has made an interesting speculation showing the analogy of certain very early movements of the infant to the paddling movements of water animals.
 He thinks them survival movements of aquatic life.
 These movements he points out disappear early in the first year, or are modified to form elements of more complex movements higher in the evolutionary scale.
 The feat of hanging from a stick or finger by the hands, logically would imply the prior development of the arm, shoulder, wrist and finger movements.
 But such are not the facts.
 The child grasps a stick and hangs suspended by his arms, long before he is able to pick up any object, or put his two hands together or lift hand to mouth.
 Logically, the grasp of the whole hand would follow the grasp by the parts, but observation shows us that a certain kind of complex grasp is one of the earliest movements, developed long before some of the very simplest finger movements.
 Any logical explanation fails at this point.
 Evolutionary explanation is plausible, for so far as the positive evidence of observation goes the more fundamental and older racial movements appear before the newer and less fundamental, regardless of the order of complexity, except in so far as the accessory as a rule tends to be more complex than the fundamental.
 If the human adult or child, beyond the age of infancy, grasps some object, as a saucer or a cup, so large that he cannot put the fingers around it, the arm will be extended toward the object, thumb uppermost, the palm facing upward.
 The thumb plays the chief role; the last joint hooks over the rim and presses firmly downward, while the fingers underneath press in an opposite direction.
 This is not the Simian method.
-The Simian thumb is not strong nor motile enough for one reason, and in the second place it is not its habitual form of grasp.
-The thumb in the monkey is comparatively of little use, and, as already stated, some species are lacking in the muscle of its chief control.
-The fingers are used chiefly as a single hook, and in the most arboreal species the fingers have grown together to form a grasping hook.
+The Simian thumb is not strong nor motile enough for one reason, and in the second place it is not its habitual form of The thumb in the monkey is comparatively of little use, and, as already stated, some species are lacking in the muscle of its chief control.
+The fingers are used chiefly as a single hook, and in the most arboreal species1 the fingers have grown together to form a grasping hook.
 With them, the hand in grasping is used in just the reverse form.
-The fingers are uppermost, thumb underneath, the palm downward, and the grasp is accomplished by the fingers pressing downwards n.
+The fingers are uppermost, thumb underneath, the palm downward, and the grasp is accomplished by the fingers pressing downwards against the palm.
+Infants follow the method of monkeys, not of man.
+Give a baby a saucer, or better a glass of water, and note that the rim is seized by the hand with the palm downward, instead of upward as in the case of an older person, while the thumb plays the role of a useless fifth wheel to a b rl fc us ol bi ca op

-Survival Movements of Human Infancy, Brain, No. 79, 1897.
-Buckman: Babies and Monkeys, Nineteenth Century, Nov., 1894.
+1Survival Movements of Human Infancy, Brain, No. 79, 1897.

+1Buckman: Babies and Monkeys, Nineteenth Century, Nov., 1894.